raghuugare/raghuugare.bkup/_posts/2014-12-16-ode_to_LISP.markdown

 **Note:** Well, this _'Hello',_ is just the tip of the proverbial iceberg or rather the 'ice-breaker' of our conversation about LISP.
 Sit tight & brace yourself, as we sail along uncharted territories, exploring some truly _ingenious_ ideas of **Functional Programming** in general & **LISP** in particular.

-Many more articles to come!
+Many more articles to come showcasing the power & elegance of this classic programming language!

 ---